An Algebraic Approach to the Goldbach Conjecture: Introduction

-The Goldbach Conjecture, page 117 in \cite{history}, appeared in a correspondence between Leonard Euler and Christian Goldbach in 1742 where it was suspected that every number greater than two could be written as the sum of three primes.
-Since the number one was considered a prime, however, no longer is, this conjecture has been split up into a strong and a weak version.
-The strong version in some texts may be referred to as the "binary" Goldbach Conjecture.
-The weak version is sometimes named the "ternary" conjecture as it involves three prime numbers.
+In order to proceed we give some historical context behind the proof attempts and difficulties that have arisen from analyzing these conjectures.
+The Goldbach Conjecture, page 117 in \cite{history}, first appeared in a correspondence between Leonard Euler and Christian Goldbach in 1742 where it was suspected that every number greater than two could be written as the sum of three primes.
+Since the number one was considered a prime, however, is no longer, this conjecture has been split up into a strong and a weak version.
+The strong version in some texts may be referred to as the \textit{binary} Goldbach Conjecture.
+The weak version is sometimes named the \textit{ternary} conjecture as it involves three prime numbers.

 The strong version of the Goldbach Conjecture states that for every even integer greater than two there will exist two primes whose sum is that even number.
 Although this conjecture is simple to state all attempts to prove it, or find a counter-example, have failed.
 With that said, this conjecture has been verified to an astonishing degree.
 In July of 2000 J{\"o}rg Richstein published a paper \cite{A} using computational techniques showing that the Goldbach Conjecture was valid up to $4 \times 10^{14}$.
-In November of 2013 a paper \cite{B} was published by Thom{\'a}s Oliveira e Silva, Siegfried Herzog, and Silvo Pardi which also used advances in computational computing proving that the binary form of the Goldbach Conjecture is true up to $4 \times 10^{18}$.
+In November of 2013 a paper \cite{B} was published by Thom{\'a}s Oliveira e Silva, Siegfried Herzog, and Silvo Pardi and also used advances in computational computing proving the Goldbach Conjecture is true up to $4 \times 10^{18}$.

 The weaker version of the Goldbach Conjecture, or Ternary Conjecture, states that every odd number greater than 7 can be written as the sum of three prime numbers.
 Much like the strong version, this conjecture has also been verified up to large orders of magnitude.
 As an example, in 1998 \cite{E} Yannick Saouter proved this conjecture up to $10^{20}$.
 In fact, it was shown that if the generalization of the Reimann Hypothesis were true, that the Ternary Conjecture would follow.
 This was proven by Hardy and Littlewood \cite{H} in 1923.
 Since the Generalized Reimann Hypothesis is still an open question, this did not give a definitive answer as to the truth of the Ternary Conjecture, however, it did provide a possible path to follow.